run-x/opta-docs/content/en/docs/Tutorials/ingress.md

   - type: k8s-base
 ```

-As is, the aws-dns will create the "hosted zone" resource which you can think of as the object managing your dns rules
+As is, the aws-dns will create the "hosted zone" resource which manages your dns rules
 for the domain you listed.
-Technically, you can put any domain you wish (e.g. google.com), but in order for it to
+In order for it to receive public traffic and get ssl
-receive public traffic and get ssl (to have https instead of http connections), you have to do some extra setup which
+(to have https instead of http connections), you have to do some extra setup which
 _proves_ that you own it.

 This extra setup is updating the domain's nameservers to point to your opta environment's AWS "hosted zone".
 This is how you do it:
 - Run `opta apply` on the yaml file at least once to create the underlying resources
 - Run `opta output` and note down the nameservers that get printed.
 It's usually a set of 4 servers.
-- Assuming you own startup.com and want to map staging.startup.com to this environment.
+- Assuming you own example.com and want to map staging.example.com to this environment.
 Then you'd add the following NS records in your domain registrar, where ns1-ns4 are the nameservers from the previous step.
   ```
   staging				1h			ns1
   staging				1h			ns2